 - Open Surgery:

-A hysterectomy or removal of the uterus is a permanent solution for fibroids but since it ends your ability to reproduce that should be carefully thought out before and chosen.
+A hysterectomy or removal of the uterus is a permanent solution for fibroids but since it ends your ability to reproduce, it should be carefully thought out and chosen.

 The consultation put Shweta’s mind at ease and she shared, “When I was first diagnosed, I was anxious and scared.
 But after the consultation, I feel much more at ease!”

 Shweta felt more confident knowing that she didn’t require any treatment as of now and vowed to be punctual with her follow-ups and ultrasounds.